 Solution 1: To enter Roll number as text

-Use TEXT function in the VLOOKUP function for lookup_value argument to convert entered numbers to TEXT.
+Use the TEXT function in the VLOOKUP function for the lookup_value argument to convert entered numbers to TEXT.

 We could also use the IFERROR function in excel to display the message if VLOOKUP can’t find the referenced value in the source data.

 3 – #NAME?
 Error

 This error is displayed when we usually misspell the function name.